96boards/96BoardsGPIO/README.md

 boards that confirm to the CE spec.

-One of the cool things about the 96Boards CE project is that all of the boards us the same pins for the Low Speed Expansion Connector so you can plug any expansion board into any 96Board and it will connect electrically BUT there is a issue where GPIO is concerned.
+One of the cool things about the 96Boards CE project is that all of the boards use the same pins for the Low Speed Expansion Connector so you can plug any expansion board into any 96Board and it will connect electrically BUT there is a issue where GPIO is concerned.
 Different SoC's have different GPIO pins.
 So even though electrically the pins are in the same